gabeg805/Volume/README.md

 Potential Problems
 ==================

-- If the "--display" option does not work, it may be because the program does not exist on your computer.
+- If the "--display" option does not work, it may be because the notification program does not exist on your computer.
 To utilize this option, follow the install instructions for my "Noti" repository.